Tahde/IntersectionalFairGAN/README.md

 ### Running the Project

 1. **Train the Model**:
-   To train the IntersectionalFairGAN model for TabFairGAN, run:
+   To train the IFGAN model for TabFairGAN, run:

    ```bash
    python IntersectionTabFair/train_IntersectionFairGAN.py